Estimators work out how much it will cost for a company to supply products and services to its clients.

 Once work gets underway, your day-to-day tasks may include:

-You'll use various hand, power and machine tools.
+You will use various hand, power and machine tools.
 With further training, you may operate construction plant equipment like dumper trucks and excavators.

 You would construct, plant and look after gardens and parks to make pleasant environments for people to live, work and relax in.

-You’d make the most of the land or space you are working with to make it look attractive.
+You would make the most of the land or space you are working with to make it look attractive.
 Some landscapers specialise in interior projects with plants and garden features, often in shopping centres or large office blocks.

 You would lead development projects to preserve buildings and communities or give areas a new lease of life.